West

 Washington

 Washington has been a leader in climate and environmental justice policy, especially with the passage of the ambitious Climate Commitment Act and the Healthy Environment for All (HEAL) Act in 2021.
-The state’s emissions decreased by 10% from 1990-2021, compared to their target of 45% below 1990 levels by 2030.
-The majority of in-state electricity is generated by renewables, and the state is the top hydroelectric power producer, providing over one-fifth of the country’s hydroelectric power.
+The state’s emissions decreased by 10% from 1990-2022, compared to their target of 45% below 1990 levels by 2030.
+Almost three quarters of in-state electricity is generated by renewables, and the state is the top hydroelectric power producer, providing over one-fourth of the country’s hydroelectric power.

 GHG Reduction Targets